tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 In any code sample, focus your explanation on the *why*, not the *what*.
 Explain why you're doing what you're doing, not the detailed play-by-play of what's going on, especially when the *what* refers more to standard programming mechanics that aren't unique to your API.

+{% include random_ad2.html %}

 Here's an example of the difference:

 * **what**: "In this code, several arguments are passed to jQuery's `ajax` method.
 The response is assigned to the data argument of the callback function, which in this case is `success`."
-* **why**: "Use the `ajax` method from jQuery because it allows cross-origin resource sharing (CORS) for the weather resources."
+* **why**: "Use the `ajax` method from jQuery because it allows cross-origin resource sharing (CORS) for the weather response."

 Developers unfamiliar with common code not related to your company (for example, the `.ajax()` method from jQuery) should consult outside sources for tutorials about that code.
 Don't write your own version of documentation for another programming language or service.
 Instead, focus on the parts of the code unique to your company.
 Let the developer rely on other sources for the rest (feel free to link to other sites).

 ## Add both code comments and before-and-after explanations

 Your documentation regarding the code should mix code comments with some explanation either before or after the code sample.
-Different languages have different conventions for comments, but generally brief code comments are set off with forward slashes `//` in the code; longer comments are set off between slashes with asterisks, like this: `/* .... */`.
+Different languages have different conventions for comments, but generally brief code comments are set off with forward slashes `//` in the code; longer comments are set off between slashes and asterisks, like this: `/* .... */`.

 Comments within the code are usually short one-line notes that appear after every 5-10 lines of code.
 You can follow up this code with more robust explanations in your documentation, but it's ideal to pepper code samples with comments because it puts the explanation next to the code doing the action.

-{% include random_ad2.html %}

 This approach of adding brief comments within the code, followed by more robust explanations after the code, aligns with principles of [progressive information disclosure](http://idratherbewriting.com/2012/08/09/applying-progressive-information-disclosure-to-online-help-navigation/) that help align with both advanced and novice user types.